kipkorirgideon/wallet-service/README.md

   `query.order_by(Transfer.created_at.desc()).all()` and sums in Python.
 This can cause latency if the endpoint gets polled a lot from the mobile app.
 - To fix this, push the summation into SQLAlchemy instead of pulling rows and summing in Python.
   Also drop the `order_by`.
-Ordering isn't needed when doing summation.
+Ordering is not required when doing summation.

 ## Review Highlights Summary

 ### Recommendation: Request Changes

-- The scope of this feature is appropriate, and the main use case works as expected.
+- The scope of this feature is appropriate and the main use case works as expected.
 - However, there are bugs that:
   - Let the daily limit be bypassed or misapplied.
   - Will break deployment on an existing database (migration gap).
   - Make the status endpoint disagree with the actual enforcement logic.
-- I'm requesting these changes before approval.
+- Iam requesting these changes before approval.

 ### High Priority Issues (Must Fix Before Merge)

 1. **Missing migration for the new column.**
-   - `create_all` won't alter an already-created table — this will break on any existing deployment.
+   - `create_all` will not alter an already created table.
+This will break on any existing deployment.
-   - Since `daily_send_limit` is not nullable, there's no mechanism for backfilling existing rows.
+   - Since `daily_send_limit` is not nullable, there is no mechanism for backfilling existing rows.

 2. **Race condition under concurrent requests.**
-   - The check and the write aren't atomic, so concurrent sends can bypass the daily limit entirely.
+   - The check and the write are not atomic.
+Thus concurrent sends can bypass the daily limit entirely.

 3. **Timezone handling bug.**
-   - The daily window resets at UTC midnight for every user, misattributing usage for non-UTC users.
+   - The daily window resets at UTC midnight for every user

 4. **Transfer limit boundary validation issue.**
    - `>=` instead of `>` incorrectly blocks a transfer that lands exactly on the